timickb/sbp-communication-interface/README.md

 # Sberbank's FPS communication interface for self-service desks

-## This library implements four methods for self-service desks that accepts payments by FPS (Fast-Payment System)
+## This library implements three methods for self-service desks that accepts payments by FPS (Fast-Payment System)

 * `CreateOrderAndPullStatus(orderSum, orderNumber, cancellationTokenSource)` - creates an order in FPS and starts a thread pulling